Bingo O'Malley

-Bingo O'Malley (May 10, 1933 - June 2, 2019) was an American actor.
+Edward J. "Bingo" O'Malley (May 10, 1933 – June 2, 2019) was an American actor.
 He has been called "Pittsburgh’s finest actor."

 Biography

+A native of South Oakland, Pennsylvania, O'Malley was the youngest of four children born to Catheryn Holleran and veteran firefighter Bartley J. O'Malley.
+The second youngest, brother Bart Jr., would meet his untimely end in 1959 at age 35, while following in the career footsteps of their father.

+It was while working as a Navy radarman in Key West that O'Malley got his first role in a community theater production of The Rainmaker in the late 1950s.

-O'Malley never revealed his birth name.
-He initially aspired to the priesthood but found that "I am not religious."
+He briefly aspired to the priesthood but found that "I am not religious."
 He then spent years as a juvenile-probation officer as well as a school social worker.
-It was while working as a Navy radarman in Key West that O'Malley got his first role in a community theater production of The Rainmaker in the 1950s.

 By the 1970s, O'Malley was working with a community theater in Churchill, Pennsylvania as well as the Pittsburgh Lab Theatre.
 For the next two decades O'Malley was one of the city's busiest actors.